coozoo/cactiJMXmonitor/README.md

 # alternatives --config java
 ```

-If you need default to be another java, then modify script with full path to java binary.
+If you need default to be another version of java, then modify script with full path to java binary.

 ### Copy Script to cacti

-Copy jmxmonitorthr.pl, jmxquery.jar to
+Copy jmxmonitorthr.pl, jmxquery.jar to /var/lib/cacti/scripts
-/var/lib/cacti/scripts

 ```bash
 $ git clone https://github.com/coozoo/cactiJMXmonitor